thiagomartns/rest-countries-api/README.md

 npm install
 ```

-This will install all the necessary dependencies for the project.
+This will install all necessary dependencies for the project.

 ## Starting the Local Server